ye86171958/RstanTaxiTrajectory/README.md

 ## Make plot

 Leaflet is a very popular open-source JavaScript libraries for interactive maps.
 It is used by websites ranging from The New York Times and The Washington Post, which is a very good replacement of ggmap.
 From year 2018, ggmap require API to download maps but leaflet does not require that.
 The R package make it easy to integrate and control leaflet maps in R.

+To save Leaflet in R map as png or jpg file, you can install PhantomJS and install webshot from github.